thi-ng/create-hdom-app/README.md

 The `yarn start` command launched `webpack-dev-server` and opens the app in your browser.
 See generated `readme.md` for further details...

-The app is utilizing [Tachyons CSS](https://github.com/tachyons-css/tachyons/) for component skinning.
+The app is utilizing [Tachyons CSS](https://github.com/tachyons-css/tachyons/) for component skinning, but this is optional.

 ## Configuration